-Medical expenses.
-Helps cover costs like emergency care, hospital charges, follow-up visits, as well as medical equipment costs (e.g. wheel chairs, crutches).
+Helps cover costs like emergency care, hospital charges and follow-up visits, as well as medical equipment costs — like wheelchairs and crutches.

-Lost wages.
-If the injured person isn’t able to work due to the injuries sustained in the accident, bodily injury liability helps cover their lost wages during this time period.
+If the injured person can’t work due to the injuries sustained in the accident, bodily injury liability can help cover their lost wages during this time period.

-Legal fees.
 Perhaps the party files a lawsuit against you — do you have the money to cover legal expenses?
-This coverage will help pay for potential legal fees.
+This coverage can help pay for potential legal fees.

-Medical expense coverage.
-Similar to bodily injury liability in that it helps pay for medical costs incurred in an auto accident, but medical expense coverage pays regardless of who is at-fault in an accident, whereas bodily injury covers you only if you’re at-fault.
+Similar to bodily injury liability in that it helps pay for medical costs incurred in an auto accident, medical expense coverage pays regardless of who is at-fault in an accident.

 You can check out our auto insurance comparison guide to help you understand how customizing your auto insurance policy with the right coverages can protect you mile after mile.